couchbase/couchbase-lite-android/README.md

 There are two wiki pages which describe how to run the tests:

 * [Running unit tests for couchbase lite android](https://github.com/couchbase/couchbase-lite-android/wiki/Running-unit-tests-for-couchbase-lite-android)

+### Running project

+If you've checked out this project directly, you might notice there is *nothing to run*.
+That is correct, as this project is a library.

+If you want to run something (aside from the tests), you should get one of the sample apps listed below.

 ## Example Apps